oasis-tcs/sarif-spec/Documents/Schema changes between SARIF v1 and v2.md

     - Add a `lastModifiedTime` property of type `string` in `date-time` format.

+- [Issue #143](https://github.com/oasis-tcs/sarif-spec/issues/143): "Add 'returnType', 'parameter' and 'variable' to logical location kind enum"

+    In the `logicalLocation` object:

+    - Add `"returnType"`, `"parameter"`, and `"variable"` to the `"description"` of the `kind` property.

+    NOTE: `logicalLocation.kind` is not an `enum`.
+    The spec recommends certain values, but any value is permitted.
+    So the only change to the schema is this comment change.

 ## Changes to review at TC #17

 - [Issue #93](https://github.com/oasis-tcs/sarif-spec/issues/93): "Problems with regions"